gu-gridh/iconographia/README.md

-# iconographia
+# iconographia-app
-An application in Django for the Iconographia project
+A Django application for the iconographia backend and database